 Interesting fact: Did you know only about 20% of Asian women experience menopausal symptoms vs. 75% of American women?

 So many people are interested in relieving symptoms and finding natural ways for whatever issues ail them at any given time.
-Knowing that I’m into natural health, my mother’s clients always ask her about natural remedies for relieving the symptoms of menopause.

 Many women are looking for alternatives to such procedures as hormone replacement therapy, which can actually increase a woman’s risk of breast cancer, heart disease, and stroke.

 Menopausal symptoms range from hot flashes, weight gain, and insomnia to mood changes and night sweats.

 There are certain things you can eat, drink, and do to help relieve menopausal symptoms.
 You’ll have to experiment with them to see which ones work for you.

 Black cohosh is an herb and a phytoestrogen.
 Phytoestrogens are substances from a plant that may act like the estrogen your body makes.
 You can find black cohosh as a dietary supplement in most health food and even grocery stores.
 Although evidence has been mixed, black cohosh is used primarily for hot flashes and other menopausal symptoms.
 Because it’s an herb you don’t want to use it for a long period of time (studies have suggested less than six months) and you want to read the label carefully to make sure you don’t fit any of the criteria of the individuals who need to avoid it.